Nothing Sacred (album): Background

 In the late 1970s, Coe lived in Key West, Florida, and Shel Silverstein played his album Freakin' at the Freakers Ball for Coe, who proceeded to play a series of his own comedic songs.
 Silverstein encouraged him to record the songs, leading to the production of this album.
 Nothing Sacred was released as a mail order-only release, initially advertised in the back pages of the biker magazine Easyriders; another album of similar material, Underground Album, followed in 1982.

 The lyrics of Nothing Sacred are profane and often sexually explicit and describe an orgy in Nashville's Centennial Park and sex with pornographic film star Linda Lovelace.
 The album also contains a song targeting Anita Bryant, a musician notable for her strong opposition to LGBT rights, specifically her fight to repeal an LGBT anti-discrimination ordinance in Miami-Dade County.
 In the song, bluntly titled "Fuck Aneta Briant" [sic], Coe calls out Bryant as being hypocritical for her opposition to the lifestyles of gay people, stating that "In fact Anita Bryant, some act just like you".
+Tyler Mahan Coe, David's son, said, "He had sex with men in prison.
+'Fuck Aneta Bryant' [sic] is a vulgar gay rights anthem."

 The album also has a song criticizing Jimmy Buffett in response to a feud between the two musicians at the time.
 Buffett had accused Coe of plagiarizing the melody of "Divers Do It Deeper" from Buffett's "Changes in Latitudes, Changes in Attitudes", stating "I would have sued him, but I didn't want to give Coe the pleasure of having his name in the paper."
 Coe wrote the song "Jimmy Buffett" in response, with Coe suggesting that he and Buffett "just both get drunk and screw".

 Reception

 The album was generally criticized as being profane and crude.
 Neil Strauss described the album's material as "among the most racist, misogynist, homophobic and obscene songs recorded by a popular songwriter."
-AllMusic, which did not have a review the album, gave it three out of five stars.
+AllMusic, which did not have a review of the album, gave it three out of five stars.